 3

 Pat face dry gently.
-Follow immediately with a face mask or toner while pores are open for maximum compound penetration.
-Apply moisturiser to finish.
+Follow right away with a mask or toner while pores are open for deeper penetration.
+Finish with moisturizer.

-Frequency: Maximum once per week for oily skin.
-The steam opens pores and softens plugs, making the subsequent toner or mask significantly more effective at penetrating and clearing congested pores.
+How often: Maximum once per week for oily skin.
+Steam opens pores and softens plugs, making any toner or mask used after it much more effective.

-This article covers topical application methods for all skin types.
-For the complete evidence-based guide on hibiscus tea for psoriasis and eczema specifically β including the full anti-inflammatory mechanisms and clinical evidence β read our pillar article:
+This article covers topical methods for all skin types.
+For the complete guide on hibiscus for psoriasis and eczema — including internal use, clinical evidence, and dosage — read our pillar article:

-Best for: Scalp pH restoration, dandruff reduction, hair shine, scalp inflammation, hair colour enhancement (red/dark hair)
+Best for: Scalp pH restoration, dandruff reduction, hair shine, scalp inflammation, color enhancement (red/dark hair)

 -